dapr/dapr/samples/kubernetes_zero_to_hero/README.md

 ## Step 3 - Understand the Code

-Now that we have everything we need, let's take a look at our services.
+Now that we've setup actions and state, let's take a look at our services.
 Navigate to the Node app in the Kubernetes sample: `cd samples/kubernetes_zero_to_hero/node.js/app.js`.

 In the `app.js` you'll find a simple `express` application, which exposes a few routes and handlers.